fadel/msc-pm/README.md

 supposed to be the same.

-**Dataset files** are the same as CP map files, except they are allowed to have any number of columns (the same number of columns in each line, though).
+**Dataset files** are the same as CP map files, except they are allowed to have any number of columns.
+In addition, the last column is assumed to be the class labels (currently unused, but must be present).
+Node that the number of columns must be the same on each line.